auth0/Lock.Android/README.md

 https://{YOUR_AUTH0_DOMAIN}/android/{YOUR_APP_PACKAGE_NAME}/callback
 ```

 The *package name* value required in the Callback URL can be found in your app's `build.gradle` file in the `applicationId` property.
 Both the *domain* and *client id* values can be found at the top of your Auth0 Application's settings.
 You're going to use them to setup the SDK.
-It's a good practice to add them to the `strings.xml` file as string resources that you can reference later from the code.
+It's good practice to add them to the `strings.xml` file as string resources that you can reference later from the code.
 This guide will follow that practice.

 ```xml
 <resources>